aresio/cupSODA/README.markdown

 * `blocks` is the number of CUDA blocks used to distribute the requested parallel threads;
 * `output_folder` is the path to the directory that will store the output dynamics of the simulations;
 * `prefix` is the file name of the output files.
 A number, corresponding the thread, will be automatically appended to the filename by cupSODA;
+* `debug` enables debug information: 1 outputs everything, 2 outputs everything but LSODA istate values for each thread.

 Further information about the `gpu`, `fitness` and `memory_configuration` arguments, along with the specifications of the input files, can be found at the following address: